15 Summer Skincare Myths You Need To Stop Believing

 MYTH: Coconut oil is the best all-natural moisturizer

 FACT: Nope, Argan oil is better.
 “Coconut oil is solid at room temperature, so it’s not great for acne-prone skin because it is highly comedogenic, meaning it clogs pores,” says DeMartino.
-“There are plenty of all-natural oils that are better for the skin and won’t clog or cause breakouts, like Argan oil.
+“There are plenty of all-natural oils that are better for the skin and won’t clog or cause breakouts, like argan oil.
 Since it’s plant-based, it’s great for sensitive and acne-prone skin.”
+We love to lather it all over our body, however, if you apply it to your face, limit it to nighttime use.

 MYTH: Misting with water keeps you hydrated

 FACT: This actually causes more dehydration.
-“As the mist evaporates, it pulls your surface moisture with it and your skin ends up with surface dehydration, which leads to clogged pores and then you’re unable to blend your makeup,” says celebrity makeup artist Matin.
+“As the mist evaporates, it pulls your surface moisture with it and your skin ends up with surface dehydration, which can lead to clogged pores” says celebrity makeup artist Matin.
 “So if you like to mist your face, make sure to use mists that have humectants and actually keep the moisture in, instead of pulling it out.”
 Matin favors Emma Hardie Plump & Glow Hydrating Facial Mist, $55, in lieu of water.
 Check out our fave facial mists here.

 MYTH: Coffee scrubs are fine to use on your face in the summer

 FACT: “Coffee is an abrasive agent, so it’s recommended to only use this product as a body scrub,” says Noemi Zuñiga, spa director at Hacienda AltaGraica, Auberge Resorts Collection.
-“It has a very important effect on the level of metabolism as it stimulates blood circulation and also aesthetically helps to improve and fight cellulite.
-To make a coffee scrub at home, simply mix together ground coffee, poppy seeds, brown sugar, and almond, sunflower or coconut oil, then apply directly to the skin and exfoliate with circular movements, from 3 to 5 minutes per area.”
+“It has a very important effect on the level of metabolism as it stimulates blood circulation to smooth and soften your skin.
+To make a coffee scrub at home, simply mix together ground coffee, poppy seeds, brown sugar, and almond, sunflower, or coconut oil, then apply directly to the skin and exfoliate with circular movements, from 3-5 minutes per area.”

 FACT: According to celeb esthetician Shani Darden, this isn’t necessarily the case.
-“If you’re using the right products for your skin type, you generally will not need to switch up your products too much although in the summer you may need to switch to a lighter moisturizer,” she explains.
-“My oil-free moisturizer is a great for normal to oily skin types since Sodium Hyaluronate and Glycerin hydrate the skin and attract moisture, while Squalane and Vitamin E soothe and improve elasticity.”
+“If you’re using the right products for your skin type, you generally will not need to switch up your products too much.
+Although, in the summer you may need to switch to a lighter moisturizer,” she explains.
+“My Weightless Oil-Free Moisturizer, $48, is great for normal to oily skin types since sodium hyaluronate and glycerin hydrate the skin and attract moisture, while squalane and vitamin E soothe and improve elasticity.”

 MYTH: Lips don’t get sunburned

-FACT: Oh yes they do!
+FACT: Erm, yes they do!
 “The lips are too commonly forgotten when we talk about SPF and the truth is lips can get sunburned and sun-damaged, and burns on the lips can contribute to the development of lip cancers,” says facial plastic surgeon Dr. Dara Liotta.
 Moral of the story?
 Slather on the SPF-containing lip products!
-Check out Supergoop’s SPF 30 Acai Fusion Lip Balm, $9.50.
+Check out Supergoop’s SPF 30 Acai Fusion Lip Balm, $12.

 MYTH: Skin is oilier in the summer, so you don’t need moisturizer